Skip to content

 • Execute the Tensorflow command

-• Variables are set into TF_CONFIG, an automatically used by Tensorflow MultiWorkerMirroredStrategy.
+• Variables are set in TF_CONFIG and are automatically used by TensorFlow MultiWorkerMirroredStrategy.

 python3 $input_file